Corymbia bella

-Corymbia bella, commonly known as the ghost gum, weeping ghost gum, or the paper-fruited bloodwood, is a species of tree that is endemic to northern Australia.
+Corymbia bella, commonly known as ghost gum, weeping ghost gum, or paper-fruited bloodwood, is a species of tree that is endemic to northern Australia.
 It has smooth, powdery, white to pale grey bark, lance-shaped adult leaves, flower buds in groups of three, creamy white flowers and cup-shaped, barrel-shaped or urn-shaped fruit.

 Description

 Corymbia bella typically grows to a height of 6 to 20 m, sometimes as tall as 30 m, and forms a lignotuber.
 It has smooth, powdery, white to pale grey bark that is shed in thin scales, occasionally with a small amount of thin, rough bark at the base.
 The branchlets are smooth and lack oil glands in the pith.
 Young plants and coppice regrowth have dull green, elliptical to lance-shaped leaves that are 65-110 mm long and 17-30 mm wide and petiolate.
 Adult leaves are mostly arranged alternately, occasionally in pairs, wavy, the same shade of green to slightly grey-green on both sides, lance-shaped, narrow lance-shaped or curved, 70-230 mm long and 6-25 mm wide, tapering to a petiole 5-21 mm long.
 The flower buds are mostly arranged in leaf axils on a branched peduncle 1-9 mm long, each branch with three buds on pedicels 1-5 mm long.
 Mature buds are pear-shaped, 5-7 mm long and 4-5 mm wide with a rounded operculum.
 Flowering occurs between September and January and the flowers are creamy white.
 The fruit is woody cup-shaped, barrel-shaped or urn-shaped capsule 8-11 mm long and 6-11 mm wide with the valves enclosed in the fruit.
 The capsules are present on the tree in most months.